IrisDynamics/orcaSDK/README.md

 If after considering your options custom software seems like the appropriate solution, then this repo is for you!
 The SDK is a C++ library designed to provide an easy to use and understand abstraction for your motor.
 The SDK also contains C++ implementations of a few commonly used tools.

-Currently, these tools are only available for applications running on Windows.

 ## Prerequisites
 To use the SDK you will need the following tools:

 ### Software
 - A C++ build system.
-For Windows your most appropriate option is likely MSBuild, which comes packaged with the IDE we recommend, [Microsoft Visual Studio](https://visualstudio.microsoft.com/).
+    - For Windows your most appropriate option is likely MSBuild, which comes packaged with [Microsoft Visual Studio](https://visualstudio.microsoft.com/).
+    - For Linux you most appropriate options is likely GCC.
 - [CMake](https://cmake.org/)
+- A IDE or text editor of your choice

 ### Hardware
 - An Orca series linear motor, and [any additional required components](https://irisdynamics.com/hubfs/Website/Downloads/Orca/Approved/UG220206_Orca_Series_Quickstart_Guide.pdf).
 A quick checklist of the dependencies includes: